IyerS/sundareshiyer.github.io/_posts/2022-02-01-microsoft-adobe-target-implementation.md

 ### 1. Stakeholder Coordination and Requirements Gathering

-- Conducted [X] workshops with marketing and A/B testing teams to define project scope and objectives
+- Conducted multiple workshops with marketing and A/B testing teams to define project scope and objectives
-- Compiled a comprehensive list of [Y] key requirements for the Adobe Target implementation
+- Compiled a comprehensive list of key requirements for the Adobe Target implementation
 - Prioritized features based on business impact and technical feasibility

 ### 2. Cross-Team Collaboration and Integration Management

-- Coordinated with [Z] different teams working on parallel AEM services, including:
+- Coordinated with 5 different teams working on parallel AEM services, including:
   - Localization team
   - Content management module developers
   - User authentication service team